WojcioTrue/particle_background/README.md

 ### How use it in project?

-After download and adding to your website, you need to chose which element should have this background.
+After download and adding to your website, you need to chose which element should have this animated background.

-after you choosed element, just ad id="animation".
+After you choosed element, just ad id="animation".

 e.g.